-Marriage and property is central to the first major project I worked on, that resulted in the book Women, property and Islam: Palestinian experiences 1920-1990.
-The main point the book makes is that whether women gain access to property depends first of all on how they acquire it: through inheritance, the dower, or paid labor; and secondly on their class position.
-This book is based on long term fieldwork in the city of Nablus, and in villages and refugee camps in the Nablus region.
+Marriage and property is central to the first major project I worked on, which resulted in the book Women, property and Islam: Palestinian experiences 1920-1990.
+The main point the book makes is that whether women gain access to property depends first of all on how they acquire it: through inheritance, the dower, or paid labor, which intersect with their class position.
+The book is based on long-term fieldwork in the city of Nablus, and in villages and refugee camps in the Nablus region.

-Later I worked together with colleagues in Palestine on a comparison of marriage and weddings in the first and second intifada.
-Whereas the first intifada was a time of transgressive marriages amongst activists and austere weddings, this had changed during the second intifada.
-After the Oslo accords activism had become less valued, while a consumption culture had emerged.
+Later, I worked together with colleagues in Palestine on a comparison of marriages and weddings in the first and second intifada.
+Whereas the first intifada was a time of transgressive marriages amongst activists and austere weddings, this was different during the second intifada.
+After the Oslo accords activism had become less valued, while a consumption culture gained traction.

 Moors, Annelies and Vanessa Vroon-Najem, 2023.
 When Islamic Marriage Travels to the Netherlands: Convert Muslim Women (Re)Signifying the Marriage Guardian and the Dower.
 In Muslim Marriage and Non-Marriage: Where Religion and Politics Meet Intimate Life.
 Julie McBrien and Annelies Moors, (eds.), Leuven University Press, p.
 223-247.